-A Student’s Perspective: Impact of NCCP on a student at Neal Math & Science Academy
+A Student’s Perspective: The Impact of NCCP on a North Chicago Seventh Grader

 Juvon, a seventh grader at Neal Math and Science Academy, remembers what he was like in third grade.
 “I was a bad child.
 Cussing at teachers, running out without permission.
 Now I pay attention more, and focus more on the work,” says Juvon, who lives in North Chicago with his mother, grandmother and four siblings.
 “And, I’m more confident.”

 On Saturday mornings, Juvon and other students go to the school to engage in a variety of activities through NCCP’s Saturday Enrichment Program.
-Following a morning of character education-infused basketball and other sports, arts, dancing, games, special guests and more, students, NCCP staff and volunteers enjoy a meal together, and discuss the skills that are necessary to be successful at school and work, and in life.
+Following a morning of character education-infused basketball and other sports, dancing, arts, games, special guests and more, students, NCCP staff and volunteers enjoy a meal together, and discuss the skills that are necessary for success in school, work, and life.

-In addition to the socially, emotionally and academically-focused programming in which Juvon participates, he and his family also bene t from NCCP’s backpack program, through which they receive food donated by the Northern Illinois Food Bank, sufficient to feed three children over the weekend.
+In addition to the socially, emotionally, and academically-focused programming in which Juvon participates, he and his family also benefit from NCCP’s backpack program, which provides them food donated by the Northern Illinois Food Bank sufficient to feed three children over the weekend.

 Before Juvon took part in NCCP programs, he was scared to go out for the basketball team.
-But the NCCP staff and friends in the program started believing in him more.
-Juvon found the courage to try out for the team, and one day, his name was called.
+But when the NCCP staff and friends in the program started believing in him more, Juvon found the courage to try out for the team, and soon after, his name was called.
 “I found out I made the team,” he smiles.
 “I was so happy.”
 As a student these days, Juvon says that he “wants to see more math classes” at the school.
 “I’m really into it, and it’s a challenge.”

 When asked how he sees his future, he talks about something much broader than school or career goals.
-“My dream,” Juvon says, “is to be con dent and never give up.”
+“My dream,” Juvon says, “is to be confident and never give up.”